The stakes are high when you’re investing significant capital, resources, and time into an outsourced software development project.

 - 3. Check their portfolio and experience in your domain

-- 9. How are their company structure and software team dynamics
+- 9. Examine company structure and team dynamics

-PRO TIP: Hire a Technology expert or Interim CTO locally or remotely.
-He will help you manage the project from your end.
-This decision will improve the likelihood of success.
-Check out CTO as a Service - on-demand technical leadership services.
+PRO TIP: Hire a technology expert or interim CTO locally or remotely.
+This person can help you manage the project from your end.
+Check out CTO as a Service for on-demand technical leadership services.